LS6-Events/astra/README.md

 	}
 }
 ```
+### CLI (CI/CD)
+GenGo also has a method for running the program from the command line, which is useful for CI/CD pipelines.
+To use it, follow the instructions in the [CLI documenation](./docs/cli.md).

 ### Logging
 We use [ZeroLog](https://www.github.com/rs/zerolog) for logging, which is a fast and lightweight logging library.
 By default we have `info` level logging configured, but to specify `debug`, you can add a configuration option to the `New` function
 ```go